 Figure 3.3.1.2: Power Curve & Monthly Energy Production

-One of the world’s bestselling small wind turbines, microprocessor based technology that increases performance and several other important parameters.
+One of the world’s bestselling small wind turbines, incorporates microprocessor based technology that increases performance and several other important parameters.
 It is designed to power small loads or appliances in off grid applications— i.e. remote communications.
 The wind turbine Cost is listed at $600.
 This is lowest cost out of all the top small wind turbines that will be discussed.
 It has a rated capacity of 400 watts or 0.4 kW, the startup wind speed is 8 mph, the rotor diameter is 3.83ft (1.14 m).
 Interconnection is designed for battery charging only.
 Voltage output varies from 12 V, 24 V, and 48 V VDC (Volts with Direct current).
 The estimated Energy production is 288 kWh per month at 12 mph (5.4 m/s) wind speed.
 The following two figures are of the Xzeres Skystream 50 wind turbine and some of the previously mentioned specifications in visual form.